Erectile Dysfunction Isn’t Always Permanent. Learn About the Possible Causes and Treatments for Temporary Impotence

 6. Bad lifestyle choices

-Heart disease and stroke are leading causes of death and disability, and problems in the bedroom can be an early sign of a problem.
+Problems in the bedroom can be an early sign of a more serious problem.
 Poor lifestyle choices cause damage to the small penile arteries an average of three years before affecting the larger ones in your heart and brain.
 Men who notice more than occasional erectile dysfunction should take a critical look at their health.

 Being overly fatigued and exhausted can and interrupt the stages of the sexual response.
 Some research suggests that elite athletes, such as marathon runners or cyclists, who train intensively during the week may have lower sex drive, both after a long workout and perhaps even over the long term.
 Also, since sex boosts your heart rate and counts as a form of aerobic exercise, men may be less likely to get or maintain an erection if they’re physically exhausted.